Meet Our Clergy

 The Reverend Lisa Flores Musser

 The Reverend Lisa Flores Musser joined Saint Michael and All Angels as Associate for Pastoral Care in July, 2012 and more recently transitioned to Associate for Liturgy & Worship.
 A native of New Orleans, Lisa did her undergraduate studies at Spring Hill College in Mobile, Alabama, worked as an events and media coordinator in sports promotion, then as a regional administrator in the restaurant industry.
 Prior to seminary at The General Theological Seminary in New York City, Lisa served as a youth minister at St. Paul’s Episcopal Church in Akron, Ohio.
 Following graduation from seminary and ordination in 2005, Lisa has had a distinguished ministry in Christian formation in parish, regional, and national settings.
 Lisa served congregations in New York, Fernandina Beach (Jacksonville), Florida, Grosse Point, Michigan, and Memphis, Tennessee.
-She is married to David Musser, currently a student at Virginia Theological Seminary.
+She is married to David Musser, a recent graduate of Virginia Theological Seminary.

 The Reverend Bob Johnston